Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Special teams

-Jason Myers, who had been kind of quiet so far this season, hit a 55-yarder in the first quarter and Michael Dickson continued his hot start to the season with a 62-yard punt that pinned the Dolphins at the drive after Seattle was stopped ahead just 17-12.
+Jason Myers, who had been kind of quiet so far this season, hit a 55-yarder in the first quarter, and Michael Dickson continued his hot start to the season with a 58-yard punt that pinned the Dolphins at the 5 after Seattle was stopped ahead just 17-12.

 Coverage also remained solid.